-If you are required by the NHS to self-isolate for 14 days prior to you or your child undergoing a procedure or operation.
+If you are required by the NHS to self-isolate prior to you a close family member undergoing a procedure or operation.

 As outlined in the “Pay” section, anyone who is required to self-isolate, regardless of whether they are able to carry out their role during the period of self-isolation, will be paid their normal full pay.
 This does not apply to people who travel abroad and then subsequently are required to self-isolate upon their return to the UK.
 In this case, you will be required to take unpaid leave, or paid annual leave if you have any entitlement remaining.

 If you are required to self-isolate, you should discuss the practicalities of working from home (if you are not doing so already) with your line manager.
 If your role is such that it is possible to carry it out from home, or if new arrangements can be put in place that allow you to work from home, then yes you will be able, and expected, to work from home.

 If I become unwell while working from home during this period of disruption or closure, should I still notify my line manager?

 Yes.
 Staff should notify their line manager in accordance with the normal sickness absence reporting procedures, whatever the nature of their illness.

 What happens if an employee decides to leave the office to self-isolate as their children are showing signs of Coronavirus?
 Should they leave the place of work immediately?
 Also, should the place of work be deep cleaned?

 People should not attend work if a member of their household is showing symptoms of the coronavirus.
 They should stay at home and, if they are at work, be sent home immediately.
 There is no need for the place of work to be deep cleaned.